-All ninth graders participate in a series of health and wellness related seminars that occur on Mondays throughout the year.
-Seminars are designed to engage students in a wide range of health and wellness topics that affect the lives of adolescents including, but not limited to: depression awareness, physical movement and yoga, CPR, study skills, substance use, body image, and more.
+Ninth-grade students participate in a series of health and wellness related seminars that are part of students’ regularly scheduled programming throughout the year.
+Wellness seminars are designed to engage students in a wide range of health and wellness topics that affect the lives of adolescents including, but not limited to: depression awareness, substance use, consent and boundaries, physical movement and yoga, CPR, study skills, body image, and more.

-This program addresses the central issues of becoming a sexually healthy adult.
-Topics include gender and sexual diversity, intimacy, sexual behavior, relationship dynamics, pregnancy/STD/HIV and sexual assault prevention, community health resources, sexual values and decision making, communication with peers and parents, and contemporary issues in the fields of sexual and reproductive health.
-This is a trimester-long class, and students should enroll sometime during the latter half of the sophomore year or at any time during the junior year.
+This program is required for Grades 10–11 and addresses the central issues of becoming a sexually healthy adult.
+Topics include gender and sexual diversity, intimacy, sexual behavior, relationship dynamics, pregnancy/STD/ HIV and sexual assault prevention, community health resources, sexual values and decision making, communication with peers and parents, and contemporary issues in the fields of sexual and reproductive health.
+Students should enroll sometime during the latter half of the sophomore year or at any time during the junior year.

 Note: Additional wellness programming is offered for students in grades 10-12 during class meeting time.
 A sampling of programs offered include substance use prevention, mental health awareness, partner violence prevention, and testicular and breast cancer prevention education.